That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 It's your responsibility to take care of these older people.

-And if you're trying to shirk your responsibility, and uh and I'm very uh I'm I'm embarrassed and I'm ashamed of you, Marcus.
+And if you're trying to shirk your responsibility, and I'm embarrassed and I'm ashamed of you, Marcus.

-Trying to sell my fellow Americans on the moral superiority of personal liberty and it's limited and its main ingredient, which is limited uh government.
+Trying to sell my fellow Americans on the moral superiority of personal liberty and its limited and its main ingredient, which is limited government.

-That's uh that's a uh the fellow uh Bo Snerdly was saying that the fellow in the Navy took me seriously.
+Bo Snerdley was saying the fellow in the Navy took me seriously.

-Look, look, uh let me tell the the fellow in the Navy I was pulling your leg.
+Look, look, let me tell the fellow in the Navy, I was pulling your leg.

-And I was pulling your leg in the in the way to kind of illustrate to many of the people who are on who are receiving um Social Security, Medicare, and all kind what what and all kinds of government handouts.
+And I was pulling your leg in the way to kind of illustrate to many of the people who are on, who are receiving Social Security, Medicare, and all kinds, and all kinds of government handouts.

-And I was trying to say, well, is is m his name is Marcus, wasn't it?
+And I was trying to say, well, his name is Marcus, wasn't it?

-I mean, what what obligation does he have to someone who is eighty years old or seventy years?
+I mean, what obligation does he have to someone who is 80 years old or 70 years?

-And matter of fact, that's the you and that's one of the problems in our country.
+And matter of fact, that's one of the problems in our country.

 Well, people don't honor their mother and father much anymore.